 Habitat for Humanity mobilized an enormous number of local and international volunteers in the reconstruction of affected communities in the four countries.

 The rebuilding activities include repairs, renovations and new housing.
 During reconstruction, new disaster-resistant construction technologies and methodologies have been implemented to help mitigate vulnerabilities to future disasters.

 To date, Habitat has built more than 22,500 permanent houses in Sri Lanka, India, Indonesia and Thailand.

-Habitat for Humanity Thailand has nearly 2,000 tsunami-affected families through home repair, rehabilitation and new home construction.
+Habitat for Humanity Thailand has served nearly 2,000 tsunami-affected families through home repair, rehabilitation and new home construction.
 As part of the transition to a regular repayment program, Habitat recruited families to join a Save & Build microfinance housing program.

 - Sri Lanka

 Habitat for Humanity Sri Lanka has completed 2,880 houses under the tsunami reconstruction initiative and continues to build houses in tsunami-affected areas as part of their regular development program.